tus-server Svelte Themes

 -H "Upload-Concat: final ;$P1 $P2"

 The server concatenates the partial files on disk, marks the final upload as Completed, and it flows through the normal processing pipeline.
-The consumed partial uploads are automatically marked Abandoned so they do not re-enter the processing queue and are pruned by the cleanup worker.
+The consumed partial uploads are automatically marked Abandoned and pruned by the cleanup worker.

 Webhooks